FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## Deploying a Contract Guide

 This guide will cover the process of deploying a contract using the `deploy` method, however all these methods can be used interchangeably dependent on the contract size.
+In the guide we use a contract factory that has been built using [Typegen](../fuels-cli/abi-typegen.md).
+This tool provided by the [Fuels CLI](../fuels-cli/index.md) provides a better developer experience and end to end type support for your smart contracts.

 ### 1. Setup